codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are skeletons so calm?
-Because nothing gets under their skin.
+Why did the man run around his bed?
+Because he was trying to catch up on his sleep!

 ## Daily Trivia

-.at is the top-level domain for what country?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. Austria
+ 1. Region 3
- 2. Angola
+ 2. Region 4
- 3. Argentina
+ 3. Region 2
- 4. Australia
+ 4. Region 1

 <details>
   <summary>Answer</summary>
-  Austria
+  Region 3
 </details>